 [arg1,arg2,...]

 where argN is the Nth argument in the command.
-If an argument is surrounde by pipes (i.e. |arg1|) then that argument is assumed to be a property key, and is filled in with that property key’s value.
+If an argument is surrounded by pipes (i.e. |arg1|) then that argument is assumed to be a property key, and is filled in with that property key’s value.

 Additionally, the following properties can be used to perform some post-build operations, if the database build process finished correctly: